zac-heisey/agency-jekyll-theme/_team-members/bridget-perry.md

 ---
 title: Bridget Perry
-position: 12
+position: 10
-credentials: PT, DPT, CSCS
+credentials: PT, DPT, CSCS, CAFS
 pic: bridget
 bio: Bridget grew up in North Dakota, but until recently has spent most of her adult life in NYC.
 After a career as a dancer in the musical theatre industry and a plethora